 This year’s Holi week is what every traveller wanted.
 For our readers in Delhi, the options are mind boggling.
 It has just started to get hot, so the mountains would be perfect.
-But then this is also one of the best times for spotting wildlife in the various parks and sanctuaries around the capital.
-If you do not mind a bit of heat, that is.
+But then this is also one of the best times for spotting wildlife in various parks and sanctuaries around the capital.
+Take your pick from the suggestions for your perfect Holi escape from Delhi.

-Few know of Lansdowne which makes it an attractive hideaway.
+Not many know about Lansdowne, which is why it makes for an attractive hideaway.
 Visit this quaint little hill station in Uttarakhand to truly ‘escape’.
 Surrounded by oak and pine trees, it offers picturesque walks and trekking opportunities- and bad phone networks, which works out well.
-While this small cantonment town does not have luxuries, it certainly has a lot of character and ambiance.
+While this small cantonment town does not have luxuries, it certainly has a lot of character and ambience.
 While a jeep can be hired to get around, the best way to get a feel of the place is by foot.
-Trek to a few look-out points, churches and the man-made lake through the pine trees and undulating pathways, and you experience a new degree of tranquility.
+Trek to a few look-out points, churches and the man-made lake through the pine trees and undulating pathways, and you experience a new degree of tranquillity.

-Tottering at an elevation of 7250ft, Chakrata is another little cantonment town on the way to Yamunotri.
-Situated between the Tons and Yamuna Rivers, Chakrata was built in 1866 when Colonel Hume established it as the headquarters of the 55th British Regiment.
+Tottering at an elevation of 7250 ft, Chakrata is another little cantonment town on the way to Yamunotri.
+Situated between the Tons and Yamuna rivers, Chakrata was built in 1866 when Colonel Hume established it as the headquarters of the 55th British Regiment.
 In Chakrata, a strong scent of pine cones hangs almost perennially in the air.
-This small sleepy town has not busy bazaars or noisy restaurants to distract you from the breathtaking view of the Garhwal Himalayas.
-Due to the strong army presence, Chakrata is off-limits for foreigners and even Indian nationals are advised to carry ID cards at all times.
-Places like Tiger Falls (20km), Kanasar (26km) and Deoban (13km ) make for interesting day trips from Chakrata.
+This small sleepy town has no busy bazaars or noisy restaurants to distract you from the breathtaking view of the Garhwal Himalayas.
+Due to a strong army presence, Chakrata is off-limits for foreigners and even Indian nationals are advised to carry ID cards at all times.
+Places like Tiger Falls (20 km), Kanasar (26 km) and Deoban (13 km ) make for interesting day trips from Chakrata.

 Bharatpur, a tiny town in western Rajasthan is known for Keoladeo Ghana National Park, a world-renowned bird sanctuary.
-The park has been named by UNESCO as a World Heritage Site and remains, even after the Siberian Cranes stopped visiting, one of the best birding areas in the world.
-Established as a sanctuary in 1982, Keoladeo Ghana was previously used as the maharaja’s hunting grounds.
-The 29sqkm landscape in the lap of nature makes the city, in fact so close, appear thousands of miles away.
+The park has been named by Unesco as a World Heritage Site and remains, even after the Siberian Cranes stopped visiting, as one of the best birding areas in the world.
+Established as a sanctuary in 1982, Keoladeo was previously used as a hunting ground for the maharajahs.
+The 29 sq km landscape in the lap of nature makes the city, in fact so close, appear thousands of miles away.
 Don’t forget to carry binoculars and cameras, preferably with telephoto lenses.

 Make it happen: If you are driving, take the National Highway 2 that goes to Agra all the way till Mathura.
-Turn right from the Mathura flyover; this road leads to Bharatpur (185km, 4 hours).
+Turn right from the Mathura flyover; this road leads to Bharatpur (185 km, 4 hours).
 Although there are buses to Bharatpur, they are few and far between.
-It is a better idea to take a bus to Agra (4 hours) and then take a local bus from Agra to Bharatpur (1.5 hours).
+It is better to take a bus to Agra (4 hours) and then take a local bus from Agra to Bharatpur (1.5 hours).

 Ranthambhore National Park